SUBJECT AND PREDICATE

 Rosemary and her dog have become overweight but still do not exercise.

-Based on the type of the object they take, verb can be grouped into three kinds: transitive verb, intransitive verb, and linking verb.
+take, verb can be grouped into three kinds: transitive verb, intransitive verb,

 The meaning of a transitive verb is incomplete without a direct object.
 In other word, a transitive verb is a verb that requires an object to complete the meaning.

-intransitive verb , on the other hand, cannot take a direct object.
+An intransitive verb , on the other hand, cannot take a direct object.

-linking verb connects a subject and its complement.
+A linking verb connects a subject and its complement.
 Sometimes called copulas, linking verbs are often forms of the verb to be, but are sometimes related to the five senses (look, sound, smell, feel, taste), and sometimes verbs that somehow reflect a state of being (appear, seem, become, grow, turn, prove, remain)

 Examples